categories

 If you haven’t already, please study our Bootstrapping Course and Investor Introductions page.

-Sramana Mitra: Let’s go back to the very beginning of your journey.
-Tell us where you’re from, where you were born, raised, and in what kind of background.
+Sramana Mitra: Let’s start at the very beginning of your personal journey.
+It sounds like, Tobi, you’re the founder.
+Maybe, we’ll start with you and let’s go back to the very beginning of your journey.
+Where are you from?
+Where were you born, raised, and in what kind of background?

 >>>